Materials Handling & Solids Characterization

 Our ultimate goal is to optimize processes to avoid problems during scale-up.
-During downstream processes, we focus on the specific structures and properties for potential end-user applications.
+During downstream processes, we focus on the specific structures and properties of the materials with consideration for potential end-user applications.
 This approach not only ensures quality control, but also helps us develop the most economical processes.

 High Solids Loading

-Solids handling is one of the key risk drivers for scale up.
-We believe it is critical to obtain a fundamental understanding of the biomass flow properties under various unit operations to evaluate the requirements of mixing and handling techniques for high solid loadings.
+Solids handling is one of the key risk factors in scale-up operations.
+It is critical to have a thorough understanding of the biomass flow properties under various unit operations to evaluate the requirements for mixing and handling techniques with high solid loadings.

 Robust Process Design

 At ABPDU, we utilize extensive rheological analysis to design scalable processes.
 The information we obtain helps us balance process economics and product quality.

 - Is a fed batch process better than a batch process?

-- Can you reduce capital expenditure by using a smaller reactor?
+- Can you reduce capital expenditure by using smaller reactors?

 - What type of pump can we use and what would be its specification?